Romes (band)

-Romes (stylized ROMES) is a Canadian alternative rock duo from Toronto, Ontario made up of brothers Jacob and Nicolas Bitove.
+Romes (stylized ROMES) is a Canadian electronic rock duo from Toronto, Ontario made up of brothers Jacob and Nicolas Bitove.
+As per the band's social media bios, the name can be interpreted as an acronym for Raw Overdriven Mind Expansion Systems.

 History

 Romes was formed in 2016, composed of Canadian brothers Jacob and Nicolas Bitove, along with Irish friends James Tebbitt and Andrew Keyes.
 The four original members of Romes all met while attending school in Wicklow, Ireland before relocating to Jacob and Nicolas's hometown of Toronto.
 James and Andrew left the group amicably in 2020, as per an official statement on the Romes Facebook page.

-Romes released their debut EP titled Believe on April 8, 2016 and later released their debut, self-titled full-length studio album Romes on October 6, 2017 via Five Seven Music.
-Both the EP and album were produced and mixed by acclaimed, Grammy-nominated L.A. producer Tony Hoffer (Beck, M83, Phoenix, The Kooks).

 The band made their U.S. major festival debut at Austin City Limits Music Festival on October 6, 2017 while on a 34 date U.S. tour supporting Mutemath.
-The band has also supported artists including The Strokes, Silversun Pickups, and COIN.
+The band has also supported artists including The Strokes, Silversun Pickups, The Warning, and Saint Asonia.

 In January 2017, Romes were selected by Alternative Press as one of their 'Artists to Watch in 2017'.

-The band has since released a collection of singles independently, including Lose My Cool, a collaboration with Foster The People's Mark Foster, and their self-produced EP My Demons Are My Best Friends, released in 2021, featured by Rolling Stone Mexico.

-Acclaim

-In September 2017, Romes was selected by Rogers Communications Canada as their "Artist to Watch".
-The following month, Bell Media, iHeartRadio Canada and Virgin Radio Canada chose the band as their emerging artist.